-Location information needs to be protected against unauthorized access and distribution to preserve the user's privacy with regard to location information.
-[11] defines requirements for a protocolindependent model for the access to geographic location information.
+Location information needs to be protected against unauthorized access and distribution to preserve the user's privacy.
+[10] defines requirements for a protocol-independent model for the access to geographic location information.
 The model includes a Location Generator (LG) that creates location information, a Location Server (LS) that authorizes access to location information, a Location Recipient (LR) that requests and receives information, and a Rule Maker (RM) that provides authorization policies to the LS which enforces access control policies on requests to location information.